Azure/AKS-Construction/README.md

 For a more in depth look at the GitHub Actions used in this project, which steps are performed and the different CI practices they demonstrate, please refer to [this page](docs/GhActions.md).

 ## Background

 This project unifies guidance provided by the [AKS Secure Baseline](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/containers/aks/secure-baseline-aks), [Well Architected Framework](https://docs.microsoft.com/en-us/azure/architecture/framework/), [Cloud Adoption Framework](https://azure.microsoft.com/en-gb/cloud-adoption-framework/) and [Enterprise-Scale](https://github.com/Azure/Enterprise-Scale) by providing tangible artifacts to deploy Azure resources from CLI or CI/CD systems.

-The AKS Bicep Accelerator is part of the official [AKS Landing Zone Accelerator (Enterprise Scale)](https://github.com/Azure/AKS-Landing-Zone-Accelerator) architectural approach.
-To read more about this project and how the AKS Bicep Accelerator fits with Enterprise Scale and the AKS Secure Baseline, look [here](referencearchs.md).
+This project is part of the official [AKS Landing Zone Accelerator (Enterprise Scale)](https://github.com/Azure/AKS-Landing-Zone-Accelerator) architectural approach.
+To read more about this project and how the it fits with Enterprise Scale and the AKS Secure Baseline, look [here](referencearchs.md).

 ## Project Principals